Lord St Levan – Chairman

-James’s initial career was with merchant bank, Kleinwort Benson, including spells in Tokyo and New York.
+James St Levan's initial career was with merchant bank, Kleinwort Benson, including spells in Tokyo and New York.
 He subsequently moved first to Devon, then Cornwall, preferring the more intimate environment of working with small and developing businesses.
 He is the founder chairman of Pirate FM which won the first independent radio licence for Cornwall.
-From this grew UKRD Group which operates some 20 radio licences across England and incidentally in 2011 and 2012 was ranked first in the Sunday Times 100 Best Companies to work for.
+From this grew UKRD Group which operates some 20 radio licences across England and incidentally in 2011, 2012 and 2013 was ranked first in the Sunday Times 100 Best Companies to work for.
 James is now concentrating on working with his wife, Mary, and the senior management team to develop the businesses of St Aubyn Estates and St Michael’s Mount.

 Rob Abernethy – Chief Executive

 Rob joined St Aubyn Estates in 2008 as the main board director of the Godolphin Company after a successful ten year career in the Brigade of Gurkhas and five years in general management at Control Risks.
 Rob leads the Company Executive Committee and is the National Trust representative for St Michael's Mount.

 He read economics at Durham University and at the end of his military career obtained his MBA at Warwick Business School and has attended the Advanced Management Programme at Harvard Business School in 2013.
 Rob had a brief spell as a professional rugby player before injury forced retirement, has completed three Ironman events and rowed across the Indian Ocean.
 Rob now spends his spare time looking after his two young daughters and gig rowing.

 Jessica Slack – Head of Finance & IT